acroucher/zofu/README.md

 ### Making assertions

 Within a test case subroutine, assertions may be made using the `assert()` method of the `unit_test_type` object.
 This method takes either a single `logical` argument, or two arguments which the assertion tests for equality.
-These two arguments may be of type `logical`, `integer`, `real`, `double precision`, `complex`, or `character`.
+These two arguments may be of type `logical`, `integer` (4- or 8-byte), `real`, `double precision`, `complex`, or `character`.
 They may also be arrays of these types, of rank one or two.

 For example, the statement: